srl-labs/learn-srlinux/docs/ndk/guide/dev/go/the-hard-way/app-instance.md

 --8<-- "https://raw.githubusercontent.com/srl-labs/ndk-greeter-go/v0.1.0/greeter/app.go:app-struct"
 ```

 The `App` struct is the main structure of the greeter application.
+It is way more complex than the [app struct in the Bond-workflow](../with-bond/app.md), and that is because our app will have to do some leg work, that is done by Bond otherwise.

 It holds the application config, state, logger instance, gNMI client and the NDK clients to communicate with the NDK services.

 ## Creating the App Instance